RenderKit/openvkl/doc/api.md

 similarly computed, based on the summed analytical contributions of each contributing particle.

+Particles with a radius less than or equal to zero are ignored.
+At least one valid particle (radius greater than zero) must be provided.

 The Open VKL implementation is similar to direct evaluation of samples in Reda et al.[2].
 It uses an Embree-built BVH with a custom traversal, similar to the method in [1].